NassimaOULDOUALI/ManimTTS/README.md

 ## 📄 License

-This video project is created for educational purposes based on published research.
+This project is licensed under the MIT License.

 ---